SoftwareAG/c8y-docs/content/web/application-configuration-bundle/application-options.md

 2. as a dynamic public option
 3. as a static private option

-The URL parameter (1) is the highest privileged option and wins over the public (2) and private (3) Simply add a URL parameter to your application.
-For example, to hide the navigator you use the URL `apps/<<your-app-name>>/index.html?hideNavigator=true#/route`.
+With regard to inheritance, the option "a URL parameter" contains the highest privilege, followed by the "dynamic public option" and the "static private option" respectively.
+Simply add a URL parameter to your application for testing out certain options.
+For example, to hide the navigator you would simply use the URL: `apps/<<your-app-name>>/index.html?hideNavigator=true#/route`.
 Note that the URL parameter needs to be set before the #-hash navigation.

 The dynamic public option is requested by each Web SDK based application upon startup.
 The default fetch URL for this options is stored in the `dynamicOptionsUrl` which is by default set